Sam Walsh (businessman): Mining

 Walsh joined Rio Tinto in 1991.
 He subsequently held a number of management positions within Rio Tinto, including chief executive of the Aluminium group 2001-2004, and chief executive of the Iron Ore group 2004-2013.
 His responsibilities covered operations and projects in Australia, Brazil, Canada, Guinea and India, as well as Dampier Salt and Rio Tinto Marine.
 During 2004-2009, he oversaw the rapid expansion of the Iron Ore group.
 More than US$20 billion was spent on mine expansions and major infrastructure developments with net earnings exceeding US$9 billion.

 Meanwhile, in 2005 Walsh was appointed a director of the Western Australian Chamber of Commerce and Industry, and he was appointed a director of Seven West Media in 2008.
 The following year he was appointed a director of Rio Tinto.
-Residing in Perth, Walsh actively supported the arts in Western Australia.
-In 2008, he became Chairman of WA chapter of Australian Business Arts Foundation, Chairman of the Chamber of Arts and Culture WA and Chairman of the Black Swan State Theatre.
-He was also president of the Western Australian branch of Scouts Australia.

 In 2010, Walsh was appointed an Officer in the General Division of the Order of Australia.

 On 17 January 2013, Walsh was appointed CEO of Rio Tinto Group, London.
 In his first year at the helm, Walsh took the company from a US$3 billion loss to a US$3.7 billion profit.
 According to the company annual report in March 2014, Walsh was paid US$9.1 million in 2013, up 44% from the $6.3 million he earned in 2012.
 The figure included salary, a cash bonus, shares and other benefits.
 His predecessor Tom Albanese was paid 4 million pounds ($6.7 million) in 2012.
-In return, the company reported Walsh exceeded expectations.
-He promised to cut operating costs by $2bn last year and achieved $2.3bn.
-He said he would cut exploration and development costs by $750 million and he cut them by $1bn.
-He vowed to pull capital expenditure down from more than $17.5bn to $13bn, and he hit that target.